conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 2. **Slow flow of change**: Dependencies between teams cause delays when rolling out new features, like personalized recommendations.
 3. **User complaints**: Users find it difficult to discover movies that match their preferences, and the ticket booking process feels clunky.

-### Goal of the User Needs Mapping Session
+### The purpose of the User Needs Mapping Session

 - Clarify user needs at each stage of the moviegoer’s journey.
 - Identify the capabilities required to meet those needs.
 - Visualize dependencies to inform better **team and service boundaries**.

----

-## The Moviegoer Journey
+"
+%}

+{% include section.html
+    section_class="section--yellow"
+    title="Step 2: Identify the User"
+    main_content="

+"
+%}

+{% include section.html
+    title="Step 3: Define the User Needs"
+    main_content="
-Consider our user the "Movie Goer".
+Consider our user the 'Movie Goer'.
 We might consider that they have the following goal:

 > Enjoy a movie experience that meets my personal preferences in an easy and stress-free way.